peteyyz/refind-neon/README.md

 rEFInd: https://www.rodsbooks.com/refind/

-Copy into your Refind /themes directory and add this to your refind.conf file:
+Copy into your refind /themes directory and add this to your refind.conf file:

 include themes/neon/theme.conf